-Stanford e-Hiroshima helps high school students understand the deep interdependence between Japan and the United States.
-Some course topics include early Japanese immigration from Hiroshima to the United States, entrepreneurship, and the Hiroshima-Honolulu sister city relationship.
+Stanford e-Hiroshima emphasizes the deep interdependence between Japan and the United States.
+High school students study topics such as early Japanese immigration to the United States, entrepreneurship, and the Hiroshima-Honolulu sister city relationship.

 Stanford e-Kawasaki teaches high school students to think critically about diversity and entrepreneurship in the United States and Japan.
-Some course topics include the current state of diversity in the United States and Japan, the Silicon Valley ecosystem and entrepreneurial mindset, and entrepreneurship and its challenges in Japan.
+Some course topics include diversity in the United States and Japan, the Silicon Valley ecosystem and mindset, and entrepreneurship and its challenges in Japan.

 Prefectural University of Hiroshima

 The Stanford-Hiroshima Collaborative Program on Entrepreneurship helps to nurture entrepreneurial thinking in MBA students enrolled at the Hiroshima Business and Management School of the Prefectural University of Hiroshima.
 The students are exposed to real-life case studies to analyze Silicon Valley’s ecosystem and think critically about entrepreneurial competence and qualification.

 The Stanford e-KyuSan-U Program helps to cultivate an entrepreneurial mindset in students at Kyushu Sangyo University in Fukuoka.
 The program challenges students to think critically and creatively from both global and local perspectives.
 The main topics include diversity, sustainability, and entrepreneurship.

 Sendai Ikuei High School

 Stanford e-Sendai Ikuei offers Sendai Ikuei High School students the opportunity to hone their English and critical thinking skills through the examination of international issues.
 Topics of study include diversity, global citizenship, and entrepreneurship.